tokazakiuw/milliman_cc/README.md

-# milliman_cc
+# Millian Case Competition
-Case competition in conjunction with Milliman
+Case competition associated with Actuary Club At The UW in conjunction with Milliman.